EmbarkStudios/cargo-deny/README.md

 [![Contributor Covenant](https://img.shields.io/badge/contributor%20covenant-v1.4%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)
 [![Embark](https://img.shields.io/badge/embark-open%20source-blueviolet.svg)](http://embark.games)

 One of the key selling points of Rust is the ever growing and improving ecosystem of crates available that can be easily added to your project incredibly easily via `cargo`.
 This is great!
 However, the larger the project is and the more dependencies you have, the harder it is to keep track of certain things, especially as a project evolves over time, which is what `cargo-deny` tries to help you with.

-* [Licenses](#licenses---cargo-deny-check-license) - Configure which license terms you accept
+* [Licenses](#licenses---cargo-deny-check-licenses) - Configure which license terms you accept
-* [Bans](#crate-bans---cargo-deny-check-ban) - Configure whether particular crates are allowed in your dependency graph
+* [Bans](#crate-bans---cargo-deny-check-bans) - Configure whether particular crates are allowed in your dependency graph
+* [Advisories](#crate-advisories---cargo-deny-check-advisories) - Configure how security vulnerabilities and unmaintained crates are handled

 ## Install